dkaraush/musical-akinator/README.md

 Made by [@dkaraush](https://dkaraush.me) with React, special for [int20h](https://int20h.best-kyiv.org/) hackathon.

 Now it should be hosted at [https://muz.dkaraush.me/](https://muz.dkaraush.me/), using GitHub Pages.
+(Doesn't work due to expired token :/.
+It should be paid, but I don't really want to.)

 ## Theory